bcarpenter7/blog-react-final/Unit_3/2-mern-infrastructure/2.1-intro-spas-and-mern-stack/README.md

 npm run build
 ```

-> Note: npm requires us to use the `run` command for scripts other than `start` and `test`.
+> 👀 npm requires us to use the `run` command for scripts other than `start` and `test`.

-After building, examining our project's structure reveals a new **build** folder containing production ready static assets including **index.html**, **static/css** & **static/js** folders, etc.  If this React app was a frontend only app, the assets in the build folder would be ready to be deployed to any static hosting service.
+After building, examining our project's structure reveals a new **build** folder containing production ready static assets including **index.html**, **static/css** & **static/js** folders, etc.  If this React app was a frontend only app, the assets in the build folder would be ready to deploy to any static hosting service.

 This **build** folder of production-ready goodness is ready to be served up by an Express backend...

-### 3. Code the Skeleton Express App
+### Code the Skeleton Express App

 Now with the React app up and running, we can start to code the Express backend.